vsay01/60_days_ai_udacity_challenges/day48.md

 Google Colab: https://drive.google.com/file/d/1sWSBwVXrn6xyGT54fi0It_pYNjswhRwa/view?usp=sharing

 Demo:
-- I chosee MNASNET trained model to a sample android application to test this out.
+- I deployed MNASNET trained model to a sample android application to test this out.
 This model give more accuracy and smaller size. https://youtu.be/aj2QxFSw9lc